Tandoh3/IT-AUDIT-REPOSITORY/README.md

 ---

-### Getting Started
+## 📌Getting Started

 For the best results, start by reviewing the playbook.
-It provides the core reasoning, structure, and framework needed to produce high-quality outputs from this repository
+It provides the core reasoning, structure, and framework needed to produce high-quality outputs from this repository.

 ---

 ## 📌 Why This Repository Was Created